MLAI-Yonsei/Eigen-Value/README.md

 ----
 To utilize Eigen-Value data valuation, first download CIFAR 10 , VLCS in /data and download CIFAR 10 C in /data_files
+## Experiments in Eigen-Value
+All the experiments of Eigen-Value are in examples/

 ## :zap: Quick Start
 ----